404answernotfound/flig/README.md

-flig moveto [branch name] # checkout to branch flig add [single file, *] # stages changes flig save [--withMaster] # commits staged changes and if --withMaster is true, tries to merge latest master after committing flig sync [[origin] branch name] # pulls latest, if conflict tries to resolve, pushes.
+flig moveto [branch name] # checkout to branch flig add [single file, *] # stages changes flig save [--withMaster] # commits staged changes and if --withMaster is true, tries to merge latest master after committing flig sync # pulls latest, if conflict tries to resolve, pushes.
 By default checkout master, pull latest, merge master into branch, pull latest from branch, push. flig pick [--withoutSaving [origin] commit hash] # cherry picks specific commit, if --withoutSaving is active does only add without committing (-n) flig forward [number] # goes to next commit in the tree/branch, if exists.
 By default number is 1 unless specified flig backward [number] # goes to previous commit in the tree/branch, if exists.
 By default number is 1 unless specified